esm2000/more-chess/README.md

 * ensure that pieces + monsters can be on same square ✅
 * win + loss screens ✅
 * checkmate protection status effect ✅
-* shop (with light/normal green square for shop square) - ✅
+* shop (with light/normal green square for shop square) ✅

 ##### Backend
-* placeholder sqlite database
+* MongoDB database - ✅
 * fastAPI
     - POST game (creates gameState object, along with other game oriented information as seen in GameStateContext.js)
     - GET game